Clothes for Bedridden Patients

 Comfort

-Adaptive clothing prioritizes comfort.
-Its soft, non-irritating fabrics ensure that bedridden patients can wear clothing that doesn't exacerbate skin issues or discomfort.
+Its soft, non-irritating fabrics ensure that bedridden patients can wear clothing that does not worsen any patient's skin issues or discomfort.

 Easier Caregiver Access